isomerpages/moe-konghwasch/_cca/Visual and Performing Arts/Art Club.md

-Through the years, pupils will be exposed to 2D form of painting like acrylic painting, watercolour painting.
-Pupils will also be exposed to 3D art form like sculptures and sand animation.
-Pupils in art club are exposed to different art styles, artists and art movements through visits to art galleries and museums whenever possible.
-Pupils will gain a greater understanding of concepts and ideas in fine art.
-Pupils will actively participate in Art Competitions.
+Through the years, students will be exposed to 2D form of painting like acrylic painting, watercolour painting.
+Students will also be exposed to 3D art form like sculptures and sand animation.
+Students in art club are exposed to different art styles, artists and art movements through visits to art galleries and museums whenever possible.
+Students will gain a greater understanding of concepts and ideas in fine art.
+Students will actively participate in Art Competitions.